Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

 The other optimized structure of pentamer is perfect pyramid with $C_{4v}$ symmetry and $^{2}A_{1}$ electronic ground state.
 This lies 0.76 eV above the global minimum structure.
 This is the only three dimensional structure studied in this paper for optical absorption.
 The optimized geometry is consistent with those reported earlier by Jones \cite{jones_simul_anneal_al}.
 However, it should be noted that there exists many more similar or slightly distorted structure lying equally close the the global minimum.

-The optical absorption spectrum of pentagonal Al$_{5}$ has few low energy peaks followed by major absorption at 4.4 eV.
+The many-particle wave functions of excited states contributing to the peaks are presented in Table VIII and IX of supporting information \cite{supplementary-material}.
+The optical absorption spectrum of pentagonal Al$_{5}$ (Fig. \ref{fig:plot-al5-penta}) has few low energy peaks followed by major absorption (V$_{\parallel}$) at 4.4 eV.
 It has dominant contribution from $H-1\rightarrow L+5$ configuration.
 Pentagonal isomer shows more optical absorption in the high energy range, with peaks within regular intervals of energy.

 Few feeble peaks occur in the low energy range in the optical absorption of pyramidal isomer.
-The major absorption peak at 4.2 eV is slightly red-shifted as compared to the pentagonal counterpart.
+The major absorption peak (V$_{x,y}$) at 4.2 eV is slightly red-shifted as compared to the pentagonal counterpart.
 It is characterized by $H-3\rightarrow L+2$.
-A peak at 6 eV is seen in this absorption spectrum having dominant contribution from $H\rightarrow L+13$, which is missing in the spectrum of pentagon.
+A peak (X$_{x}$) at 6 eV is seen in this absorption spectrum having dominant contribution from $H\rightarrow L+13$, which is missing in the spectrum of pentagon.
 These differences can lead to identification of isomers produced experimentally.

-The TDLDA calculated spectrum \cite{kanhere_prb_optical_al} of pentagonal isomer is also in very good agreement with our results.
-A small peak at 2.4 eV is observed in both the spectra, followed by peaks at 3.9 eV, 4.2 eV and 4.4 eV.
+In the range of spectrum studied in our calculations, the TDLDA calculated spectrum \cite{kanhere_prb_optical_al} of pentagonal isomer is found to be similar to the one presented here as far as the peak locations are concerned, albeit the intensity profile differs at places.
+A small peak at 2.4 eV (II$_{\parallel}$) is observed in both the spectra, followed by peaks at 3.9 eV (III$_{\parallel,\perp}$), 4.2 eV (IV$_{\parallel}$) and 4.4 eV (V$_{\parallel}$).
 These three peaks are also observed in TDLDA results with a little bit of broadening.
-Again, the peak at 5.4 eV matches with each other calculated from both the approaches.
-Peak found at 6.7 eV is also observed using TDLDA calculation.
-In the range of spectrum studied in our calculations, the strongest peak position and intensity is in accord with that of TDLDA counterpart \cite{kanhere_prb_optical_al}.
+Again, the peak at 5.4 eV (VII$_{\perp}$) matches with each other calculated from both the approaches.
+Peak found at 6.7 eV (IX$_{\perp}$) is also observed in the TDLDA calculation\cite{kanhere_prb_optical_al}.
+Within the energy range studied here, the strongest peak position and intensity of this work is in good agreement with that of its TDLDA counterpart\cite{kanhere_prb_optical_al}.